spyrostheodoridis/Genetic-geography-of-terrestrial-mammals/README.md

   - GDsqrt: The square root of genetic diversity
   - TaxonComplete: Taxonomic coverage (sampled species divided by species richness)

+  The cytb_grid_orders.csv and co1_grid_orders.csv contain a summary of genetic diversity per grid cell at the mammal order level.

 * data/predicted_GD